Daan Roosegaarde: Exhibitions

 Studio Roosegaarde has exhibited at the Rijksmuseum, Stedelijk Museum Amsterdam, Tate Modern, Tokyo National Museum, Victoria and Albert Museum, the Musee des Arts Decoratifs in Paris, Google Zeitgeist, and the Design Museum in London.

+Professional activities

+Roosegaarde spoke at TED2017 in Vancouver in 2017.
+He was named a Young Global Leader by the World Economic Forum in 2015.
+He has also served as a visiting professor at Tongji University in Shanghai.
+Phaidon published a monograph on Roosegaarde's work as part of its Contemporary Artists series.
+His Space Waste Lab project was developed with advice from experts from the European Space Agency, including engineer Michel van Pelt and astronaut André Kuipers, as well as NASA experts.

 Awards and recognition

 Roosegaarde has received notable awards for his work including the Shenzhen Global Design Award, Ethics Ethical Award, LIT Lighting Design Award 2019, World OMOSIROI Award Japan, Beijing Media Architecture Award, Design Project of the Year Dezeen Award, London Design Innovation medal in 2016, the INDEX Design Award, DFA Gold and Grand Award Hong Kong, LIT 2017 Lighting Designer of the Year Award, Platinum A’Design Award 2017, D&AD Awards 2017, Core77 Design Awards 2017, Dutch Artist of the Year 2016, the World Technology Award, 2020 Winner [d]arc awards 2020 Art – High: Grow, Netherlands by Studio Roosegaarde, 2021 Winner Global Future Design Awards, 2021 Finalist World Changing Ideas Awards 2021, Urban Design finalists, and the 2021 Winner Media Architecture Awards, Spatial Media Art.